 Prince Ranariddh exiled

-After a period of calm, the political atmosphere began to deteriorate in mid 1994.
+After a period of calm, the political atmosphere began to deteriorate in mid-1994.
 By 1997 the two coalition parties were competing to gain the support of armed groups, including KR remnants.
 This precipitated a military clash in July 1997 when the CPP accused Prince Norodom Ranariddh and his supporters of planning a coup d'état and moved decisively against him.
-A new first Prime Minister, Ung Huot (FUNCINPEC), was appointed by the National Assembly in August 1997 to replace Norodom Ranariddh whose forces were decisively defeated.
+A new first Prime Minister, Ung Huot (FUNCINPEC), was appointed by the National Assembly in August 1997 to replace Norodom Ranariddh whose forces had been decisively defeated.

 1998 National Assembly Elections